 At VES, we decided to leave this key stage of the investigation in the hands of the only Diagnostic Imaging specialist working in Singapore.
-With over ten years of expertise and training in this sole discipline, Dr Virginie provides us with a full range of imaging tests, without delays in interpretation.
-By working on-site, she can review and repeat the studies until reaching the required standards for diagnosis.
+It provides us with a full range of imaging tests, without delays in interpretation.
+By working on-site, we can review and repeat the studies until reaching the required standards for diagnosis.
 This will spare these patients the risk of undergoing multiple procedures and allows a faster communication and transition between departments, should a procedure be performed under the same anesthesia.

 Patients undergoing some Imaging procedures will usually be staged and assessed after being admitted by one of our clinicians.
 These inpatients may receive a series of tests (blood samples, coagulation test) prior to the test in order to optimize the outcome of the procedure (usually performed under some chemical restraint, either sedation or anesthesia).

 If the wish of your veterinarian is to refer your pet directly to the Imaging Department as an outpatient (external referral), our team will provide with a few pre-requisites at the time of the referral.
 This is to ensure that these procedures can be performed with the same standards of care as for our in-patients.

 Our Diagnostic Imaging equipment comprises of: